markwoodhall/clj-ravendb/README.md

 (let [ch (chan)]
  (def watcher (watch-documents northwind ["Companies/80","Companies/79"] ch)))

+;; You can optionally tell the watcher to wait x milliseconds between 'checks'.
+(def watcher (watch-documents northwind ["Companies/80","Companies/79"] ch {:wait 1000}))

 ;; If you dont pass in a channel, you can access the newly created one (let [ch (:channel watcher)])